zdelrosario/evc-course-short/_sources/frontmatter/submission.md

 (submission)=
 # Challenge Submission Instructions

-When you complete a Challenge, you should submit it on Gradescope.
+When you complete a Challenge, you should submit it to the instructor.
 This page contains instructions to help you submit your assignment so you can get feedback.
 (Remember that the Exercises in this course do not have a required submission.)

 **Note**: In order to export a jupyter notebook to a PDF, you will need to have a latex installation.
 See [this website](https://www.latex-project.org/get/) for instructions on installing latex across different operating systems (Linux, Mac OS, and Windows).